 Crestline Group Campground is a large National Forest Service campsite adjacent to Palomar Mountain State Park.
-The campground can accomodate groups of up to 50 people and up to 12 cars.
+The campground can accommodate groups of up to 50 people and up to 12 cars.
 RVs up to 27 feet in length are allowed.

-The campground is open from April 1 to November 30, and available for reservations during that period on Recreation.gov.
+The campground is open from April 1 to November 30, and is available for reservations during that period on Recreation.gov.

 For information on other large group campsites, visit our guide to group campsites near Los Angeles and San Diego.

 Palomar Mountain is covered by a network of trails, with the epicenter of the network within Palomar Mountain State Park.
-California State Parks offers a map to hiking in the state park on its website.
+California State Parks offers a map of hiking in the state park on its website.

 Doane Valley and Doane Pond are arguably the crown jewels of the area.
-Doane Valley Nature Trail, a short interpretive trail that runs along Doane Creek, is a great first hike, if you're looking for something low key.
+Doane Valley Nature Trail, a short interpretive trail that runs along Doane Creek, is a great first hike if you’re looking for something low-key.
 The trailhead is located at the western end of Doane Pond Day Use Parking area (GPS: 33.342018, -116.901389).